 After breakfast, we take our return flight to the UK via Colombo.

-Drinks packages & snorkelling equipment - from £280 per person
+Drinks package & snorkelling equipment hire on the Maldives cruise - from £238 per person

 Please note that the MV Yasawa Princess will be anchored away from the shore, and transport to the ship will be by dhoni boat.
 This will take approximately 20 minutes.
 All transfer times listed here are approximate, and dependent on traffic and sea conditions.
 If you have a question regarding transfer times please don't hesitate to contact us.

 We care deeply about our customers and the holiday experience they have.
 We’re passionate about travel and we want all aspects to be perfect, with personal service and attention at every step of the way.
 Our world-class holidays include everything you need, with no detail overlooked.
 We carefully curate every aspect of your trip based on our own first-hand experience and expertise built up over decades in the travel industry.

 The price of this holiday is per person, based on two people sharing a lower main-deck cabin and includes:

 We guarantee there are never any hidden costs or surcharges, inflated prices or artificial discounts.

 Single and upgraded cabins are subject to availability at the relevant supplement.